-All forms of sexual violence, sexual offenses, sexual misconduct, sexual assault, domestic violence, dating violence, and stalking (hereinafter referred to and defined herein as Sexual Misconduct, Intimate Partner Violence, or Stalking) are prohibited by FSU.
-For the purposes of this Annual Security and Fire Safety Report, Sexual Misconduct, Intimate Partner Violence, or Stalking includes, but is not limited to, sexual assault, the sexual offenses of rape, acquaintance rape, any other forcible or non-forcible sex offense that is criminal in nature, domestic violence as defined by NC state and federal law, dating violence as defined by federal law, and stalking as defined by federal and NC state law.
+All forms of sexual violence, sexual offenses, prohibited sexual conduct, sexual assault, domestic violence, dating violence, (hereinafter referred to and defined herein as Prohibited Sexual Conduct) and stalking are prohibited by FSU.
+For the purposes of this Annual Security and Fire Safety Report, Prohibited Sexual Conduct, and Stalking includes, but is not limited to, sexual assault, the sexual offenses of rape, acquaintance rape, any other forcible or non-forcible sex offense that is criminal in nature, domestic violence as defined by NC state and federal law, dating violence as defined by federal law, and stalking as defined by federal and NC state law.